The Voice of SMEs in Europe

-As the European SME umbrella organisation, UEAPME incorporates around 65 member organisations consisting of national cross-sectorial SME federations, European branch federations and other associate members, which support the SME family.
+As the European SME umbrella organisation, UEAPME incorporates 67 member organisations consisting of national cross-sectorial SME federations, European branch federations and other associate members, which support the SME family.

 Across the whole of Europe, UEAPME represents over 12 million enterprises with nearly 55 million employees.

 The main objectives of UEAPME, as the voice of of crafts, trades and SMEs in Europe include:

 Monitoring the EU policy and legislative process and keeping its members informed on all matters of European Union policy of relevance to crafts, trades and SMEs

 Representing and promoting the interests, needs and opinions of its member organisations to the EU institutions and other international organisations

 Supporting its members academically, technically and legally on all areas of EU policy